mgreter/webmerge/README.md

 Features
 ========
-- Merge, join and optimize CSS and JavaScript files
+- Merge, join and optimize SCSS, CSS and JavaScript files
-- Optimize images with external tools (in parallel jobs)
+- Optimize images etc. with external tools (in parallel jobs)
 - Create spritesets by simply annotating your css stylesheets
 - Can handle sprites optimized for high resolution displays (retina)
 - Optimize text files by removing UTF8 BOM and trailing whitespaces